 - Designation Awarded upon Completion: MCIS Legal Interpreter (Legal Interpreter Level 1 in MCIS system)

-The Advanced Medical Interpreter Training (AMIT), or the U.S. Medical Interpreter Training (UMIT) courses have been designed for interpreters serving clients in the healthcare sector.
-AMIT/UMIT was developed to help learners expand their medical terminology base, practice this terminology in context, and understand the healthcare system.
+The Advanced Medical Interpreter Terminology Training (AMITT), or the U.S. Medical Interpreter Terminology Training (UMITT) courses have been designed for interpreters serving clients in the healthcare sector.
+AMITT/UMITT was developed to help learners expand their medical terminology base, practice this terminology in context, and understand the healthcare system.

 The program provides ample opportunities to interpret across different healthcare and public health settings.
 It follows a skills and vocabulary-development approach with asynchronous practice activities on our e-Learning platform.

-The AMIT or UMIT certificate of completion serves as proof of technical competence in medical terminology in your professional development as a medical interpreter.
+The AMITT or UMITT certificate of completion serves as proof of technical competence in medical terminology in your professional development as a medical interpreter.
 In addition, UMIT has proven quite beneficial for Canadian interpreters working with US-based companies, as a means to prepare for the medical interpreter accreditation exam administered by the National Board of Certification for Medical Interpreters.

-The two versions of the program available, AMIT for Canadian interpreters and UMIT for US-based interpreters.
+The two versions of the program available, AMITT for Canadian interpreters and UMITT for US-based interpreters.
 This is in recognition that the Code of Ethics for interpreters and the approach to advocacy are interpreted and applied differently in the US and in Canada.

 - General Overview of Healthcare Interpreting